 Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

-Many fashion brands have started producing fabric face coverings to help do their part during the pandemic.
-These masks are typically suitable for everyday activities such as grocery shopping or picking up take-out, but usually are not specifically crafted for more strenuous activities like exercise — or simply being out in the summer heat.
+By now you probably have a face mask that is suitable for everyday activities such as grocery shopping or picking up take-out, but it might not be crafted for more strenuous activities like exercise — or simply breathing in the heavy winter air.

-It seems like the demand for summer-friendly face masks is rising, as some athletic apparel brands have created masks specifically designed to hold up to excessive sweating.
-Earlier in June, Under Armour announced the debut of its "Sportsmask," which the brand describes as a "water-resistant performance face mask designed for maximum breathability."
-Adidas has also launched a new face mask with an emphasis on comfort, though not specifically designed for exercise.
+Whether you've taken your workouts outdoors or need a mask that can hold up at the gym or cycling during the colder months, some athletic apparel brands have created masks specifically designed to hold up to excessive sweating.
+Last summer, Under Armour debuted its "Sportsmask," which the brand describes as a "water-resistant performance face mask designed for maximum breathability."
+Adidas also launched a face mask with an emphasis on comfort, though not specifically designed for exercise.

-So what exactly should you be looking for when choosing a mask to exercise in, or when simply choosing a mask that is breathable enough for summer?
-We reached out to a few experts to learn more about the kinds of fabrics, fit and general qualities you should keep in mind when looking for a face mask that can stand up to all kinds of activities.
+So what exactly should you be looking for when choosing a mask to match your daily life?
+Typically, the more layers the better, as new strains of the virus circulate.
+We reached out to a few experts to learn more about the kinds of fabrics, fit and general qualities you should keep in mind when looking for a breathable face mask that can stand up to all kinds of activities.